 AWUS83 KILX 180307

 WEATHER SUMMARY FOR CENTRAL AND SOUTHEAST ILLINOIS

 NATIONAL WEATHER SERVICE LINCOLN IL

-Overnight low temperatures, will mainly be in the upper 60s and
+Overnight low temperatures, will range from the upper 30s across

-High temperatures on Friday, will range from the lower 80s in
+High temperatures on Saturday, will range from the upper 40s in

 northeast Indiana, to the middle 60s across southern Missouri.